CMSConnect/tutorial-tensorflow-matmul/README.md

      [ -4.76837158e-07   1.00000024e+00]]
     ===============================

 This is a `2x2` matrix multiplication and should be done in a minute or two.

-Now let us see how to run this python program on the remote machine as a singularity containter job.
+Now let us see how to run this Python program on the remote machine as a singularity containter job.

 Note: You may see the warning

      2017-07-16 12:31:44.841458: W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.1 instructions, but these are available on your machine and could speed up CPU computations.

-which is related to tensorflow installation.
+that is related to the optimization of tensorflow installation on specific architecture.

 ## Job execution and submission files